forestfart/social-twitter-mvc/README.md

     "content": "Lucy's very first tweet content"
 }
 ```
+You will receive back the registered Lucy's tweet with it's id, timestamp and content in JSON format.

 ### Wall
 User can receive a list of the messages they've posted